campjs/campjs-ix/source/call-for-papers/index.md

 1. Let us know how much time you're willing to set aside for it on the weekend (a couple of hours, a full day etc) and we'll add it to the schedule
 1. Don't forget to include some info about what your activity will be like, and what campers need to bring

+Please note that side-activities are intended to be a bit of fun, so you'll still need to buy a ticket and get yourself to camp.
+If there are resources or materials required we may be able to help cover costs on a case-by-case basis.

 # 💸 What you get
+If your talk or workshop is accepted at CampJS you get:

+1. We cover your ticket to CampJS, which includes
+1. Free meals through the weekend
+1. Accommodation in our comfy dorms
+1. The opportunity to hang out with a bunch of really awesome speakers and attendees, and make friends for life 😊

 CampJS is a **volunteer run organisation** which tries to keep tickets as cheap as possible.
-However we have several options for speakers and workshop organizers which hopefully suit your situation:
+This means we can't generally cover the cost of your transport.
+However we have a few options available:

-* If your employer pays for your ticket and travel expenses, we will list them as a speaker sponsor.
+* **Speaker sponsor**: If your employer pays your travel expenses, we will list them as a speaker sponsor and give them extra perks.
+When you're accepted we will provide you a sponsor pack to help convince your boss 👍
-* If you're paying your own way we can heavily discount your ticket
-* If you need financial assistance, we can cover your ticket and some of your travel costs.
+* If you can't get your organization onboard with the speaker sponsor package and you're in need financial assistance, we will do our best to cover your travel costs but we will need to consider this on a case-by-case basis.

-* Something else?
-Let us know in the CFP form
+We want you to be comfortable and have a great time, so if there's anything you need please get in touch with one of the organizers and we can work something out.

 ## How talks are chosen
 This year we will have fewer talks and have a commitment to improving diversity in our speakers.